YakhiniGroup/crispector/README.md

 	        pos_prior: [0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.001, 0.1, 0.5,
 	                    0.5, 0.1, 0.001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001]
 	````
 	The user defind indel type for deletion of length 1 (because only length 1 $\in [$`min`, `max`$]$).
 The user also defined the *prior probablity* (`pos_prior`) for every bp in the window around the expected cut-site.
-The expected cut-site is located right after the middle index.
+The expected cut-site is located right to the middle index.
 In the above exmaple, window size is 10, therefore the expected cut-site is between index 10 and 11 (between `0.5, 0.5`).
 The *prior probablity*  is symetrical around the expected cut-site.
 Thus, the length of the `pos_prior` list is 2*`window_size`, except for `Insertions` where it's 2*`window_size` + 1.
 That's because Insertions are defined between reference sequence bases, and not "on" them.
 Please note that `del_len_1` is just  the name of the indel type, and it doesn't effect anything else.

 ## CRISPECTOR output
 CRISPECTOR generates an HTML-based report to support user interpretation and further analysis of the outcomes.
 An example can be found in ##########.